Yatsugatake mountains [八ヶ岳]

 The mountains spread about 30 km long from north to south.

-"Yatsugatake" is the group name of these peaks, so there is not "Mount Yatsugatake" in these peaks.
+"Yatsugatake" is the group name of these peaks, so there is not the mountain named as Yatsugatake in these peaks.

-Yatsugatake is the volcano, but the last eruption caused before
+Yatsugatake is a volcano, but the last eruption caused before recorded history.

 The south part has precipitous mountains, so there are several rock-climbing spots.